erdemakkaya/React.Core/README.md

 # React.Core
-udemy course implemantation via Asp.Net Core Api and React.jS as presentation layer.Backend designed with Mediator Design Pattern.
-And use typescript for React.
+udemy course implemantation via Asp.Net Core Api and React.jS as presentation layer.Backend designed with Mediator Design Pattern and use typescript for React.